Browsing with PhotoStructure is designed to be fun and fast.

 The most recently updated file.
 More recently edited variants will “win” over originals.
 To break ties, it then looks at:

 Where the file resides.
 Files in your PhotoStructure library are preferred to files on other volumes (as those can be unmounted and subsequently unavailable).
 To break ties, it then looks at:

-IMG_1234 copy 2.jpeghas a “count” of 2, for example).
-The lowest count wins.
+The filename.
+If a file is part of a series, or includes the word “cover”.
+The “cover” file or file with lowest count wins.
 To break ties, it then looks at:

 The mimetype.
 If the browser directly supports the mimetype of the file, that means it’s easier to stream that file to the browser to support “zoom.”

 If there are still ties, the least asciibetically-valued file wins.

 Note: Version 1.0.0 (due to be released Jan 2020) supports modifying the order

 of these heuristics via a new

 resolution: the coarse image resolution.
 Similar megapixel resolution differences are considered equivalent.

 fileSize: the coarse file size.
 Similar megabyte sizes differences are considered equivalent.
 This isn’t included in the default sort criteria, as image quality and file size are only loosely correlated due to different compression codecs and recompression artifacts.